electricsquare/introduction-to-neural-networks/README.md

 This workshop has 4 goals:

-  - Introduce you to the wide and wonderful field of Machine Learning
+  - Introduce you to the wide and wonderful field of Machine Learning.
-  - Explain the theory behind simple Neural Networks, one of the most popular machine learning algorithms out there
+  - Explain the theory behind simple Neural Networks, one of the most popular machine learning algorithms out there.
   - Complete a fun neural network challenge: writing a neural network that can recognise handwritten digits from the [MNIST database](http://yann.lecun.com/exdb/mnist/).

     ![A sample of the MNIST database showing scans of handwritten numbers](presentation/img/MnistExamples.png)

-  - Introduce you to a wide array of resources for further learning
+  - Introduce you to a wide array of resources for further learning.

 ### Pre-Requisites